arnoesterhuizen/clickatell-overview-http/README.md

 ## `charge`

-The amount of credits was used to deliver the message.
+The amount of credits that was used to deliver the message.

 ## `climsgid`